Two words that stopped a support ticket flood

 The problem

-In mid-2020, The product team became aware of a sharp increase in users dropping out of the Malwarebytes anti-malware installer.
-Likewise, the customer support team noted an increase in support calls from customers having trouble installing Malwarebytes on their computer.
-The installer had been around since 2018 — it never caused any problems before 2020.
-I wasn’t the original UX writer on this project, but I was asked to audit the designs.
+The product team became aware of a sharp increase in users dropping out of the Malwarebytes anti-malware installer.
+The customer support team noted a corresponding spike in calls from customers having trouble installing the product.
+The installer had been around since 2018 and never caused problems before 2020.

 The goal